blinklet/blog-posts/Kathara-new/kathara-container-based-network-emulation.md

 % Recreating a Real-World BGP Hijack with Kathara Network Emulator

 [Kathará](https://www.kathara.org/) is a container-based network emulator developed by researchers at Roma Tre University in Italy as a modern successor to the [Netkit network emulator](https://opensourcenetworksimulators.com/tag/netkit/).
 Kathará uses Docker containers to emulate network devices rather than full virtual machines.
 This approach enables users to create complex topologies comprised of dozens of routers on a modest laptop.
 Kathará uses simple text-based configuration files that are easy to version control and share.
-It's open source, actively maintained, and runs on Linux, Windows, and macOS.
+It's open source, actively maintained, and runs on Linux, Windows, and MacOS.

 In this post, I will use the *Kathará* network emulator to recreate a real-world BGP route leak incident.
-By building a small 4-AS network topology and simulating the [January 2026 Venezuela route leak](https://blog.cloudflare.com/bgp-route-leak-venezuela/), I expect to learn both the fundamentals of Kathará and to gain hands-on experience with BGP security concepts.
+By building a small network topology and simulating the [January 2026 Venezuela route leak](https://blog.cloudflare.com/bgp-route-leak-venezuela/), I expect to learn both the fundamentals of Kathará and to gain hands-on experience with BGP security concepts.

 ## Why Emulate BGP Hijacks?

-BGP, the Border Gateway Protocol, is the glue that holds the Internet together.
-It allows autonomous systems (ASes) to exchange routing information and determine the best paths to reach destinations across the global network.
-However, BGP was designed in an era when trust between network operators was assumed, leaving it vulnerable to both accidental misconfigurations and malicious attacks.

 [BGP hijacks](https://manrs.org/2020/09/what-is-bgp-prefix-hijacking-part-1/) and [route leaks](https://datatracker.ietf.org/doc/html/rfc7908) are one of the most significant threats to Internet routing security.
 Understanding how these incidents occur helps network engineers implement proper safeguards.
 By recreating these scenarios in a safe, isolated lab environment, one can observe exactly how route leaks propagate through a network and experiment with mitigation techniques without affecting real infrastructure.

 ## Install Kathará